-- 1. WSU uses information from the National College Health Assessment, delivered to students biannually, to measure students' reported health behaviors and beliefs, including about alcohol and other drugs.
+1. WSU uses information from the National College Health Assessment, delivered to students biannually, to measure students' reported health behaviors and experiences about (not limited to) alcohol, drugs, dating/domestic violence, sexual assault and stalking.
 WSU uses this information to guide awareness programs across campus.
 Programs include tabling at events such as Welcome Fest, Spring Fest, Student Involvement Fair, events related to Greek Life, Wellness Promotion events, and the Health Fair.
 Through partnerships with the Student Activities Council, Interfraternity Council, and Housing and Residence Life, we provide activities such as drunk and distracted driving simulation activities, and other awareness events to students.
+The HOPE Services Advisory Board (HSAB) regularly provides information through these various outlets about the effects of alcohol and ways to reduce risk.

+2. In addition to the National College Health Assessment, WSU biannually distributes, to students, an "Alcohol and Other Drugs Survey," to seek responses on (not limited to) beliefs and attitudes about substance use, perceptions around substance use and the intersection of substance use and sexual assault.

-The Prevention Services Advisory Board regularly provides information through these various outlets about the effects of alcohol and ways to reduce risk. - 2.
-Awareness programs include community-wide or audience-specific programming which describes initiatives and strategies to prevent sexual misconduct, relationship violence, stalking, promote safety, and reduce perpetration of sexual misconduct. - 3.
-PSAB continues to utilize social media accounts used to provide risk reduction tips and promote healthy and informed choices with alcohol and other drugs. - 4.
-Our peer education group is called the Prevention Ambassadors.
+3. Awareness programs include community-wide or audience-specific programming which describes initiatives and strategies to prevent sexual misconduct, relationship violence, stalking, and to promote safety.

+4. HSAB continues to utilize social media accounts used to provide risk reduction tips and promote healthy and informed choices related to alcohol and other drugs; in addition to, the promotion of healthy relationships and relationship violence prevention.

+5. Our peer education group is called the Prevention Ambassadors.
 One of their top mandates is to provide evidence-based and engaging information to their fellow students related to the effects of substances and ways to reduce risk.
 This group has grown from 6 to 20 students, and we have seen an increase in students engaging with our prevention activities as a result.
 Each Prevention Ambassador is assigned to a specific college, department, student demographic, etc. with whom they already have an existing connection.
-This has allowed us to increase our reach with students who would not normally engage with our services, messaging, or events. - 5.
-A collaboration with the Kansas Department of Transportation allowed for resources to engage in a specific campaign related to awareness, education, and prevention and risk reduction strategies related to impaired driving.
-This included yard signs, events, activities, social media posts, webpages with educational materials, a pledge page for students to pledge not to drive impaired, strategies for how to help a friend who wants to drive impaired.
+This has allowed us to increase our reach with students who would not normally engage with our services, messaging, or events.

+6. A collaboration with the Kansas Department of Transportation allowed for resources to engage in a specific campaign related to awareness, education, and prevention and risk reduction strategies related to impaired driving.
+This included yard signs, events, activities, social media posts, webpages with educational materials, a pledge page for students to pledge not to drive impaired, and strategies for how to help a friend who wants to drive impaired.

-Wichita State University prohibits, and is committed to preventing, the crimes of sexual assault, dating violence, domestic violence, and stalking, and other acts of sex discrimination within the University community, as defined by the Violence against Women's Act, and as defined in this Report.
+Wichita State University prohibits, and is committed to preventing, the crimes of sexual assault, dating violence, domestic violence, and stalking, and other acts of sex discrimination within the University community, as defined by the Violence against Women's Act, and as defined in this report.
 These incidents may interfere with or limit an individual's ability to benefit from or fully participate in the University's educational programs.
 Additionally, these incidents may cause serious physical and/or psychological harm.